-Political unification for Italy was inspired by an idea called nationalism.
-In the far northwest (neighboring France) was the region of Piedmont — its capital city Turin.
+Industrialization and population growth on the Italian peninsula was accompanied by Italy becoming than a geographical expression.
+The political unification of Italy was inspired by the idea called nationalism.
+In the far northwest (neighboring France) was the region of Piedmont — its capital city, Turin.
 There a wealthy landowner, Count Camillo Cavour, favored unification for Italy.
-He was a progressive insofar as he saw the benefits of science, modern banking and railroad building.
+He was Prime Minister for a progressive monarch, Victor Emmanuel II of Piedmont-Sardinia.
+Cavour was progressive insofar as he saw the benefits of science, modern banking and railroad building.
 He believed in a free press, free trade and capitalism.
-He promoted modernisation of industry, development of infrastructure, the use of steamships and railways, which contributed to his seeing the benefits of political unification for Italy.
-Cavour's call for a "a free church in a free state" persuaded nationalists such as Giuseppe Garibaldi to recognize his Italian leadership.
-Garibaldi was born in Nice region, which reverted to the Kingdom of Piedmont-Sardinia after France's defeat in 1814.
-Cavour was prime minister of the Piedmont-Sardinia.
-In what became known as the Second Italian War of Independence, Cavour created an alliance with Britain and Napoleon III of France.
-Cavour's enemy was the Hapsburg Empire, which had territories in Italy.
+He promoted modernization of industry, development of infrastructure, the use of steamships and railways, which contributed to his seeing the benefits of political unification for Italy.
+Cavour's call for "a free church in a free state" persuaded Italian nationalists such as Giuseppe Garibaldi to recognize Cavour's leadership.
+In 1859, in what became known as the Second Italian War of Independence, Cavour created an alliance with Britain and Napoleon III of France.
+Cavour's enemy was Austria — the Hapsburg Empire having territories in Italy.
 The Piedmontese-French military liberated the area around Milan in the north.
-Garibaldi's army defeated Austrian troops farther north at Varese and Como.
-The war lasted about 2 1/2 months, until 11 July 1859, when the Hapsburg emperor Franz Joseph was facing revolution in Hungary and signed an armistice with Napoleon III.
+Garibaldi's Italian army defeated Austrian troops farther north, at Varese and Como.
+The war lasted about 2 1/2 months, to 11 July, when the Hapsburg emperor Franz Joseph, facing revolution in Hungary, signed an armistice with Napoleon III.

-During the year that followed, the central Italian states — Duchy of Parma, Duchy of Modena, Grand Duchy of Tuscany and the Papal States — were annexed by the Kingdom of Sardinia.
+During the year that followed, the central Italian states — Duchy of Parma, Duchy of Modena, Grand Duchy of Tuscany and the Papal States — were annexed by Piedmont-Sardinia.
 France would take its deferred reward, Savoy, and Nice.
-The latter was opposed by Garibaldi, who responded by leading a military expedition of a thousand volunteers to Sicily.
+The latter was opposed by Garibaldi, who was from the Nice area.
+He responded by leading a military expedition of a thousand volunteers to Sicily.
 With his success, people there in the thousands joined his force, and he moved from control of the whole of Sicily in August to the southern half of the Italian peninsula, and in early September, 1860, Garibaldi and his army triumphantly entered Naples.
 The French remained with their reward of rule over the city of Rome, but most what was to be called Italy was now unified, although barely 2 percent spoke Italian.
 Most spoke a local dialect.
 This led someone to observe that with Italy now in existence it was necessary to invent the Italians.

 All this happened around the same time that Romania unified.
 Since 1829, the Romanian lands of Moldavia and Wallachia had been ruled nominally by the Ottoman sultan but dominated by Russia as a protectorate.
 In 1859, the Crimean War settlement compelled the Ottomans to grant the two principalities autonomy, and the two united under the rule of Prince Ioan Cuza.
 In 1877, the year Romanians joined the Russians in another war against the Ottoman Empire, Their independence was recognized and Moldavia and Wallachia were to be called Romania.

 Meanwhile, there was the unification that was to be called the German Empire.
-It agent was Prussia.
+Its agent was Prussia.
 In the 1850s Prussia was rapidly industrializing and rapidly growing in population.
-Its capital city, Berlin, was an economic center in Germany at the hub of rail traffic on the European continent, beginning to take trade away from British merchant ships.
-The Germans were changing from what the British had thought of as tinkering clockmakers.
-Germans were becoming more urban and middle-class.
+Its capital city (Berlin) was an economic center at the hub of rail traffic on the continent — rail traffic that was taking trade away from British boats moving from port to port.

 Prussia was a member of the German Confederation, an association of 39 German kingdoms, principalities, duchies and four free cities (Bremen, Frankfurt, Hamburg, and Lübeck) that had replaced the Holy Roman Empire in 1815, an association that a included Bavaria, Saxony, Czech lands that were a part of the Hapsburg Empire and Austria.
-There was a Federal Assembly where all these political entities met, in Frankfurt.
+There was the confederation's Federal Assembly where all these political entities met — in Frankfurt.
 Prussia and other states had one vote.
-But after 1850 it was a defunct institution — without challenges to any status quo.

-Prussia's King William (or Wilhelm I), King since 1861, was a constitutional monarch.
-He promised to preserve the constitution as "solid and inviolable." in 1862 he appointed an aristocrat, Otto von Bismarck, as the Minister President of Prussia.
-Bismarck favored expanding Prussia's influence and removing Austria's influence within the Confederation of German States.
+Prussia's king since 1861, William (or Wilhelm I), was a constitutional monarch.
+He promised to preserve the constitution as "solid and inviolable."
+In 1862 he appointed an aristocrat, Otto von Bismarck, as the Minister President of Prussia.
+Bismarck favored removing Austrian influence within the Confederation of German States.
 He looked toward stealing the issue of German nationalism from the liberals who dominated the lower house of Prussia's parliament.
 The liberals disliked the expenses of war and tended to be opposed to militarism.
 Bismarck countered that "the great questions of the day will be decided not by speeches and resolutions ... but by blood and iron."
 The liberals denounced Bismarck for believing that "might makes right."

 In 1863 Denmarks's new king annexed the Duchy of Schleswig, a duchy with a mixed German and Danish population.
 Bismarck opposed the annexation.
 A nine-month war by Bismarck was successfully concluded in 1864.
-Next he won French neutrality for a war he wanted with the Austria (the Hapsburg Empire).
-That war lasted seven weeks.
+Next he won French neutrality for a war he wanted with Austria's Hapsburg Empire.
+That war, fought in 1866, lasted seven weeks.
 The Austrians were using muskets which required soldiers to remain standing while loading and firing — at a rate of only 2 to 3 times per minute.
-The Prussians were using rifles called needle guns (with firing pins) that allowed them to reload and fire up to 12 times per minute and allowed this in the less-exposed prone position.
-The Germans had learned lessons from the US Civil War.
-Its officers were better educated in the arts of war, and their promotions had been based on ability.
-The better Prussian rail network allowed the Prussian army to concentrate more rapidly than the Austrians.
+The Prussians were using rifles called needle guns (with firing pins) that allowed shooting at 12 times per minute and allowed from the less-exposed prone position.
+The Germans had learned something from the US Civil War, and its officers were better educated in the arts of war.
+Their promotions had been based on ability.
+And Prussia's superior rail network allowed its army to concentrate its forces more rapidly than the Austrians.

-The war was short.
-It was the last major war in Europe before 1914, giving the impression that wars in this new industrial age would be short — more assumption leaders based on the previous war.
+The war lasted barely six months.
+It was the last major war in Europe before 1914, leaving people with the impression that wars in this new industrial age would be short.
 In late January 1871, France's Government of National Defence in Paris began negotiating an armistice with the Prussians.
-Prussia had Paris besieged, and Paris was starving.
-Bismarck agreed to end the siege and allow food convoys to immediately enter Paris (including trains carrying millions of German army rations).
-In May, France's government accepted Bismarck's terms for ending the war: a one billion dollar indemnity to be paid within three years and France ceding to Germany most of Alsace and a large part of Lorraine.
-Bismarck had been unenthusiastic about taking the two provinces, wanting to avoid a lasting and unnecessary enmity between the Germans and French, but with Alsace and Lorraine the newly unified German state gained coal mines, iron ore deposits and some military advantages: higher ground, a shorter western border and a greater distance from its western border to its heartland.
+Prussia was besieging Paris.
+Paris was starving, and Bismarck agreed to end the siege and to allow food convoys to immediately enter the city (including trains carrying millions of German army rations).
+In May, France's government accepted Bismarck's terms for ending the war: a one billion dollar indemnity to be paid to Prussia within three years and France ceding to Germany most of Alsace and a large part of the region of Lorraine.
+Bismarck had been unenthusiastic about taking these areas, wanting to avoid a lasting and unnecessary enmity between the Germans and French, but his fellow Germans were aroused by victory and believed Alsace and Lorraine should be German.
+Germany, moreover, gained coal mines, iron ore deposits and some military advantages: higher ground, a shorter western border and a greater distance from a new western border to its heartland.